UST-QuAntiL/quantil-docs/docs/user-guide/execution-environments/compute-ressource.md

 !!! info
     To delete a property for a compute resource,  the user has to be in the ``Compute Resource View`` which can be reached by clicking on a compute resource in the ``Compute Resource List View``.

 Deleting properties for a compute resource is done in the ``General Tab`` of the ``Compute Resource View``.
-To do that, the user has to simply hover over a existing property in the dedicated ``Compute Resource Property Field`` and then click on the ``Delete button``.
+To do that, the user has to simply hover over a existing property in the dedicated ``Compute Resource Property Field`` and then click on the ``Delete Button``.

 ![alt text](./../images/compute_resource/Delete_Compute_Resource_Property_-_Step_1.PNG "Delete property")